AndreasOM/LostGarden/README.md

 I only work on this around 15 minutes every day during my lunchbreaks, so it might take a while until it's finished.

+And yes, in some cases the cut could be much tighter, but I want to get through all of them once before I start to optimize.